mbunda-splunk/SAMPLE-OSS-Repo-with-Splunk-CLA-Apache2.0/README.md

 These guidelines illustrate how to comply with the various Apache 2.0 license requirements.
 They explain when to add (a) a NOTICE file, (b) Splunk's copyright notice in a README file, (c) a CODE OF CONDUCT file, and (d) a CONTRIBUTING file.

-We include answers to a few FAQs at the bottom of this page.
+It also answers a few FAQs at the bottom of this page.

 ### a.
 NOTICE File (Required when a project redistributes any 3P code)

 Apache 2.0 requires projects to provide copyright attribution for redistributed dependencies in a NOTICE file.
-Generally, the attributions must include the project's name, version number, license type, and project URL (if available).
+Generally, the attribution must include the project's name, version number, license type, and project URL (if available).
 Click [here](https://infra.apache.org/licensing-howto.html) for more information.

-#### Two Options:
+#### Here are examples of how you can provide attribution:

 * [Text Format](https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA/blob/main/NOTICE_Option1)
 * [Table/CSV Format](https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA/blob/main/NOTICE_Option2.csv)